daniel-mar/daniel-mar/README.md

 ### Hello!👋 I'm Daniel Martinez.
 A residential & commercial painter turned self taught full stack engineer!
 ### Attending an immersive software development bootcamp to expand my skillset, continue to follow my curiosity and become an overall better developer.
-#### I host study sessions & debugging via Zoom with my cohort mates following our bootcamp lectures.
-On the weekends as well, with the goal to continously show up for our future selves, understanding that this is a marathon.
+#### I host study sessions & debugging via Zoom with my cohort mates following our bootcamp lectures and on the weekends as well.
+#### My goal is to continously show up for my future self, understanding that this is a marathon of continous education.
 I have dedicated over 80-90 hours per week towards my bootcamp and everything software development .

 #### Here are a collection of projects that I've developed throughout my software development journey!